-Although urinary incontinence is a health problem we could all live without, it becomes much less of a bother once you’ve found the best washable incontinence pads, incontinence panties, and reusable bed pads for the condition.
-Urinary incontinence affects 20 million people in the United States and 51 percent of women over the age of 20, with pregnancy and childbirth, menopause, changes with age, and many other factors contributing to this issue.
-While certainly not uncommon, it can be uncomfortable if you haven’t taken proper precautions.
-We've rounded up seven of the best solutions to keep you well-prepared so you'll never have to face another embarrassing moments due to your urinary incontinence again.
+Although urinary incontinence is a health problem we could all live without, it becomes much less of a bother once you’ve found the best washable incontinence pads, incontinence panties, and products for the condition.
+Urinary incontinence affects 20 million people in the United States and 51 percent of women over the age of 20, with pregnancy and childbirth, menopause, changes with age, and many other factors contributing to the issue.
+While it’s certainly not uncommon, it can be uncomfortable if you haven’t taken proper precautions to deal with it.
+We’ve rounded up seven of the best washable incontinence pads to keep you well-prepared for any would-be mishaps, so you’ll never have to face another embarrassing moments due to your urinary incontinence again.

 What are the benefits of washable incontinence products?

 There are many benefits to using reusable incontinence pads.
 For starters, they’re discreet.
 You can go about your day-to-day activities without worrying that you’ll be caught out and about with a leak.
 Secondly, since they’re fully washable and reusable, you’ll never run out.
 Not only will this save you time and money, you’ll also be helping the environment by not adding to the massive problem of disposable sanitary products affecting the planet.
 Close to 20 billion sanitary aids are dumped into North American landfills every year, and, when wrapped in plastic bags, feminine hygiene waste can take centuries to biodegrade.
 Reusable washable sanitary products, meanwhile, are a sustainable and practical solution.

 How do you use incontinence pads?

 Washable incontinence are extremely easy to use.
 If you’ve ever seen an ordinary sanitary towel with wings, it’s a very similar concept.
 Just line the bottom of your underwear with the pad and clasp together the wing fixtures at the back, securing it in place.
 Watch the video below to learn exactly how to do it.